UBCSailbot/docs/docs/reference/github/workflow/pr.md

 | Projects            | Assign a pull request to a project.                                                                |
 | Milestone           | Assign a pull request to a milestone.                                                              |

+!!! attention

-If you linked the pull request to an issue, you **do not** need to add the pull request to a project or a milestone.
-At the bare minimum, you should assign the reviewers, assignees, and the labels if necessary.
+    If you linked the pull request to an issue, you **should not** add the pull request to a project or a milestone to avoid duplicate cards.

 ## Reviewing a pull request

-A common activity that you will participate in is reviewing pull requests, and it is an essential part of collaborating on projects.
+A common activity that you will participate in is reviewing pull requests to give your feedback on other's code.
 You will be notified when you have been requested to review a pull request and should promptly review it as soon as time permits.

 ![image](../../../assets/images/github/workflow/pr_comment_snippet.png)